YosaiProject/yosai/README.md

 ## Python 3 Supported

-Yosai v0.1.0 requires python3 and there are no plans to support python2.
+Yosai v0.1.0 requires py3.3 or newer.
+There are no plans to support python2 due to anticipated optimizations that require newer versions of python.

 ## Installation